jowo-io/next-auth-nostr-provider/README.md

      * @param {function} get
      *
      * An async function that receives a k1 argument.
-     * The k1 is used to find and return data previously stored under it.
+     * The k1 is a unique key that's used to find
+     * and return data previously stored under it.
      */
     async get({ k1 }) {
       // lookup and return lnurl auth session data based on k1 id